 Systems running Profile Management must be based on one of the following operating systems:

-In Citrix Virtual Desktops environments, Windows Store applications (also known as UWP apps) are supported on dedicated desktops and on desktops with personal vDisks, but not on other desktop types.
+In Citrix virtual desktops environments, Windows Store applications (also known as UWP apps) are supported.

 With Enhanced Protected Mode (EPM), cookies in Microsoft Internet Explorer 10 or later are not supported on Windows 7 or later.
 When EPM is enabled, Profile Management does not process or handle cookies.